CPAdvisors/sector-rotation-monitor/README.md

 ## Adjusting the sector list or schedule

 - Sectors/tickers: edit the `SECTORS` list in `scripts/fetch_data.py`.
-Currently covers 14
+Currently the 11
-  sectors — the 11 original NSE sectoral indices plus 3 newer ones confirmed to have Yahoo Finance coverage (Healthcare, Oil & Gas, Consumer Durables).
-Other newer thematic NSE indices (Defence, EV, Housing, Rural, Transportation & Logistics, etc.) were not added because Yahoo Finance coverage for them is unconfirmed/inconsistent — check finance.yahoo.com for the exact ticker before adding one, since a wrong ticker will just silently fail that sector's fetch (handled gracefully, but worth avoiding).
+  original NSE sectoral indices.
+Three newer ones — NIFTY Healthcare, NIFTY Oil & Gas, NIFTY Consumer Durables — were tried and removed: Yahoo Finance shows a live quote for each, but has no historical daily chart data behind it (`period="5y"` returns a single row; `period="max"` is rejected outright).
+This isn't fixable from the script side — the data simply isn't there on Yahoo's end for these three, despite the quote page existing.
+If you want them, they'd need a different data source (e.g. NSE's own historical index API, or a paid data vendor) rather than yfinance.
 - Refresh schedule: edit the `cron` line in `.github/workflows/update-data.yml` (currently weekdays only, since sector indices don't move on weekends).